Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Behavior of geodesics

-By Mumford's compactness criterion there is $\epsilon_{0}>0$ such that $\mathcal{K}$, the compact subset of moduli space, is contained in the $\epsilon_{0}-$thick part of the moduli space and consequently is disjoint from the $\epsilon_{0}-$thin part of the moduli space.
-Let $y$ be such that (\ref{eq : ei>closed}) holds for $\epsilon_{0}$.
-Then our construction produces closed WP geodesics not intersecting $\mathcal{K}$.
-There are infinitely many integers $y$ which satisfy this condition and consequently there are infinitely many closed geodesics not intersecting $\mathcal{K}$.
-These geodesics are distinct because have different forward ending lamination. \end{proof}
+By Mumford's compactness criterion (see \cite{mumfordcpct}) there is an $\epsilon_{0}>0$ such that the compact subset $\mathcal{K}\subset\mathcal{M}(S)$ is contained in the $\epsilon_{0}-$thick part of the moduli space.
+Therefore $\mathcal{K}$ is disjoint from the $\epsilon_{0}-$thin part of the moduli space.
+Let $y\in\mathbb{N}$ be such that (\ref{eq : ei>closed}) holds for $\epsilon=\epsilon_{0}$.
+Then our construction produces closed WP geodesics which do not intersect $\mathcal{K}$.
+There are infinitely many integers $y$ which satisfy the inequality (\ref{eq : ei>closed}) and consequently there are infinitely many closed geodesics which do not intersect $\mathcal{K}$.
+These geodesics are distinct because have different forward ending laminations. \end{proof}